Emmapluz/upi-transactions-tableau-dashboard/README.md

 **Finding 1 — Age Group 3 dominates**
 Customers aged 36+ make 12,000
-transactions — 4x more than
+transactions, which is 4x more than
 Age Group 1 (under 25) at 3,000.

 **Finding 2 — Delhi leads transaction value**